syncfusion-content/wpf-docs/wpf/Diagram/Line-Connectors.md

 {% endhighlight %}

-> Note: When this property is set to Auto, the label will be positioned along the angle of the line drawn.
+N> When this property is set to Auto, the label will be positioned along the angle of the line drawn.